lighthouse-labs/gitbook-node-chat-tutorial/content/part1/html.md

 Hm...not quite.
 Why does it appear this way and not like the example?

-We have provided the browser with a good understanding of the _content_ of our Web page, but not how to present it.
+We have provided the browser with a good understanding of the _structure_ of our Web page, but not how to present it.
 The presentation rules are defined using another language called CSS.

 ## Questions?